-Fishing this type of structure is guaranteed to hammer limits of fall trout.
-But what’s the easiest way to find them?
+Fishing this type of structure is guaranteed to hammer limits of speckled trout.
+But what’s the easiest way to find deep holes?
 Read on to see how!

 Deep water is important to fish.
 When weather turns for the worst, they have a place to run and hide.